So, you mastered VBA (or not) and automated that extremely complicated operation that consumes all your time. Let’s call your invention SuperFunction.

 |5 to 10||B|

 |70-80||0 to 5||C|

-So, I created generated a complex function in a file, saved it as .xlam and added it in my Add-In.
+So, I created generated a complex function in a file, saved it as .xlam, and added it to my Add-In.

 After adding, I used it on my file so:

 This is when I used it on all the data.